 DIGITAL vs. ANALOG?!

 I have received a number of email inquiries from confused individuals who were trying to weigh all the factors involved in the selection of an appropriate electronic carillon for their church.
-They would ask which was better, “analog” or “digital” as it applied to musical storage, and why some manufacturers chose to stay “analog” while the more advanced companies had gone to “digital” bell sounds.
-I was confused at first, because all modern electronic carillons, that I am knowledgeable of, employ digital sound storage!
-After asking a few questions, I quickly ascertained the source of their misguided reasoning.
-Every one of them had been told by the sales reps from a well-known electronic carillon manufacturer that CDs (yes, compact discs) are made with analog signals, just like vinyl records!
-I was shocked and appalled when I learned how these reps were intentionally misleading people.
-I guess they were told they would have to change the needle (stylus) periodically, too!
-Ha!
-Ha!
-The reps touted their technology as “digital”, and erroneously called Chime Master’s Compact Disc systems “analog”, inferring different levels of performance here!
-This gives people the misconception that because a CD-based system is less expensive than one with IC storage, it must be inferior in some way.
+They would ask which was better, “analog” or “digital” as it applied to musical storage, and why some manufacturers chose to stay “analog” while others had gone to “digital” bell sounds.
+Their confusion was caused by some sales reps who told them that CDs (yes, compact discs) are made with analog signals, just like vinyl records!
+I was shocked that these reps were intentionally misleading people for their own personal gain.
+I guess they were told they would have to change the needle periodically, too!
+Haha!
+This gives people the misconception that because a CD-based system is less expensive than one with Integrated Circuit storage, it must be inferior in some way.
 This is simply not true.
 Just because a company’s market is churches, don’t assume they abide by ethical values!
-Ruthless sales representatives are out there, attempting to take advantage of your lack of technical knowledge.
+Ruthless sales representatives are out there, ready to take advantage of your lack of technical knowledge.
 So do your homework before signing any agreement.
-By the way, Chime Master is so sure of their products that they will give you a complete system on a thirty-day trial period – no strings attached!
-If you don’t like it, you just send it back.
-Chime Master even pays the shipping!

-The reason Chime Master offers a CD-based system is because some situations have simpler needs than others.
-If your church or synagogue or town hall only needs to play pre-recorded music and bells to announce the time, like the Westminster, then there is no need for IC storage.
-If you want to play live music from the keyboard, and record your own melodies, then ICs, (and all the complex electronics that directs the information in and out of them) are necessary for storage and retrieval of the melody information.
+Most, if not all, electronic carillon manufacturers have moved away from CD-based systems, partly because the cost of solid-state storage has become more economical, and partly to eliminate a mechanical system is more likely to fail than IC storage.
+If you only need to play pre-recorded music and bells to announce the time, like the Westminster, then a CD-based system will do the job.
+If you want to play live music from the keyboard, and record your own melodies, then solid-state storage (and the complex electronics that directs the information in and out of them) is necessary for storage and retrieval of the melody information.
 CDs already contain all the music you’re going to play, and you can’t change it.
 ICs are empty storage devices that you can fill with your own music, then play it back on command.
-This is why CDs are much less expensive per megabyte of storage capacity than ICs.
-It’s just that simple!

-Chime Master now has several carillon models that directly replace the mechanical clock, control switches, relays, and tape drives in ALL older carillons employing player rolls or tape drives.
+All major carillon manufacturers now offer several models that directly or indirectly replace the mechanical clocks and tape drives in ALL carillons.
 Imagine getting this much reliability and scheduling versatility for a fraction of the cost of a complete system.
-And it can be mounted in your existing carillon cabinet!
+And most of them can be mounted in your existing carillon cabinet!

 Or if you have real cast bells or the Deagan tubular tower bells, you may choose a controller that actually rings them automatically.
-The bells will sound exactly the same as before, because they are the same bells!
-So the cost of upgrading just dropped to a fraction of a comparable new system.
-And the Chime Master unit holds up to 2,000 melodies (with room for 2,000 custom tunes you record), automatically adjusts for Daylight Savings Time, includes a 10 year backup battery and a handheld wireless remote control, and is protected by a 5 year Parts & Labor Warranty.
+The bells will sound exactly the same as before, because they are the same bells and strikers.
+And the new systems can hold thousands of melodies, synchronize with the Atomic Clock, automatically adjust for Daylight Saving Time, include a 10-year backup battery for stored programs, and include a handheld wireless remote control.

 Today, a cast bell carillon can be automated by incorporating a controller and a relay interface panel, available from some carillon manufacturers.
 Automation of bell ringing functions increases the carillon’s usefulness and versatility, while simplifying the schedule of the “bell ringer” (carillonneur).
 For example, Chime Master’s system automatically compensates for Daylight Savings Time, and changes the tune selections to coincide with special holiday celebrations (Independence Day, Christmas, Easter, Hanukkah, Lent, St. Patrick’s Day, etc.).
 The volume level can even be programmed for specific time periods!
 A user-friendly control panel simplifies program changes and offers a keylocked manual override.
 It also checks for programming errors, such as overlapping active time periods, and alerts the programmer.
 The wireless Remote Control is great for adding a special touch to any ceremony or celebration when timing is uncertain.
 Chime Master is the only company whose digital controller is designed to interface with any manufacturers’ bells, amplifiers, and speakers, as far as I know.